theMyle/nand_to_tetris/README.md

 ## Zig Implementation

-Recreating everything in zig for fun.
-Also creating gates, memory, etc.. from the ground up.
+Recreating everything in zig just for fun.
+Also implementing virtual gates, memory, etc.. from the ground up.

 ## Project 1 - Elementary Logic Gates